 It is difficult to give a precise timeframe for completion of this matter as we are dependent on information being provided by external sources such as banks, tax offices, the probate registry and other financial institutions.

-For a very straightforward, non-taxable grant only matter we could have the grant of probate in as little as 4 weeks from us receiving full instructions and financial information.
+For a very straightforward, non-taxable grant only matter we could have the grant of probate in as little as 6 weeks from us receiving full instructions and financial information, depending on how long the probate registry take to process our application.
 For a full service this will likely take longer as we are responsible for making various enquiries before the probate application can be submitted.
-Again, for a fairly straightforward non-taxable estate where we do not encounter any difficulties obtaining information from asset companies this is likely to be 2-3 months.
+Again, for a fairly straightforward non-taxable estate where we do not encounter any difficulties obtaining information from asset companies this is likely to be 3-4 months.

 If we are instructed on a full service basis then once probate has been obtained it then takes further time for us to collect in the assets, deal with liabilities and sell any property and finalise tax matters.
 A typical estate takes 6-12 months to complete from start to finish but it may be quicker than this if the estate is small and straightforward, but it may take longer if there are difficulties in selling the property or other complexities such as further dealings with HMRC which may become necessary as the administration progresses (eg. if the property sells for significantly more than the probate value and we need to deal with Capital Gains Tax) or any claims against the estate which require the intervention of our Litigation department.